Edgar-Donk/tkinter.ttk.style/README.md

 Using the same principal of linear interpolation we can create a more two dimensional look by using a rectangle or an ellipse, remembering to make allowance for the fact that the figure has width as well as height.
 This gives the apperance of a radial gradent.
 The figure can be drawn off centre allowing us to create a more realistic highlight.
-Using points we can also create a radial gradient, make the ellipse larger than the required gradient enclosing rectangle - this creates corners that are filled with the starting colour and the rest having a gradient with mainly the finishing colour.
+We can also create a radial gradient using points, this has a similar effect when if we were to make the ellipse larger than the required gradient enclosing rectangle - this creates corners that are filled with the starting colour and the rest having a gradient tending towards the finishing colour.

 When creating colour schemes it is best to stick to the following colour guidelines.
-A colour wheel helps.
 White, black and grey can be used in any option to produce gradients if used as end colours.
 However if grey is produced as an intermediate colour then the gradient normally needs adjustment.
+When selecting a colour scheme the normal wheel helps but remember gradients will be created in rgb.

-First option - stick to one hue adjusting the saturation and value - for this use the hsv colour space.
+First option - stick to one hue adjusting the saturation and value - for this the hsv colour space is useful.
 Neutral colours probably work best, which means almost anything that is not bright red, orange or yellow.
 Gradients should be straightforward.
+Note that the hsv colour space is related to the rgb colour space in that the hsv hues are the same as the rgb perimeter colours, so red in rgb is
+(255,0,0) and this is in hsv (0,100,100), yellow (255,255,0) is (60,100,100), green (0,255,0) is (120,100,100) and so on.
 Second option - use 2 colours - here we may use complimentary colours which are exactly opposite in the colour wheel.
 This will produce vibrant colours especially if both have a large saturation.
 They will automatically produce a warm and a cool colour.
 Gradients will be tricky if both colours as the end colours.